Natalie Mitchell

 © Natalie Mitchell.
 All rights reserved.

-I use art making to inform my thought processes in my work but being creative in my own time and sapce is important to me.
-Knitting and crochet is my go-to, something about using both hands, and creating something from a ball of yarn.
-My other art materials will vary, depending on what mood I'm in and what I need in that moment.
+I use art making to inform my thought processes in my work but being creative in my own time and space is important to me.
+Knitting and crochet are my go-to, using both hands, the repetitive movements, and creating something from a ball of yarn soothes me!
+My other art making will vary, depending on what mood I'm in and what I need in that moment.
 I hope to share things I might be working on here, come back soon!

 Please send me a message here or instagram if you are interested in any of the items.